studyingcho/studyingcho.github.io/noteSR.md

 ## 2. What is Lorentz Symmetry?

+The notion of special spacetime is not all ingredients of Special Relativity recipe.
+Special relativity needs one more ingredients, Lorentz Symmetry.
 In physics, Symmetry has special meanings.
 Symmetry needs two ingredients, one is called operation and one is called object.
 If we take an operation on some object and the object retains a same form after the operation, we say object is symmetric about that operation.

 <center><img src="snowflake.jpg" width="20%" alt="Snowflake"></center>